 A TFL fare evasion solicitor can intervene at this stage by writing a detailed letter of representation on your behalf, arguing that a prosecution would be disproportionate and not in the public interest.

 We would meet with you for a conference and take detailed instructions about your personal circumstances and plans for the future.
-If possible, we would seek to obtain supporting documents on your behalf to increase your chances of success.
+We would also carefully explore what supporting documents can be obtained on your behalf to maximise your chance of success.

 We often see clients who have panicked upon speaking to the Inspector and have given misinformation to various questions.
-In our experience, this is a point which needs to be carefully addressed in any letter.
+In our experience, this is a point which needs to be carefully addressed in any reply to TFL.